Hydepwns/EVMore/frontend/README.md

 ## 📄 License

-This project is part of the 1inch Fusion+ Cosmos Extension hackathon submission.
+This project is part of the EVMore cross-chain atomic swap protocol.

----

-Built with ❤️ for the 1inch Hackathon